When decisions are made

 While Stage 1 involves mainly the Canadian Economic Analysis and International Economic Analysis departments, the major briefing, which occurs approximately one and a half weeks later, draws importantly on all four economics departments.
 There are six key inputs to this meeting:

-The final elements of the Bank’s communication effort around the four issues of the Monetary Policy Report are a press conference by the Governor and the Senior Deputy Governor, as well as their appearances before the House of Commons Standing Committee on Finance and the Senate Standing Committee on Banking, Trade and Commerce.
+The final elements of the Bank’s communication effort around the four issues of the Monetary Policy Report are a press conference by the Governor and the Senior Deputy Governor, as well as their appearances twice a year (following the April and October reports) before the House of Commons Standing Committee on Finance and the Senate Standing Committee on Banking, Trade and Commerce.

 The Bank places a great deal of importance on communication.
 It is a critical part of our accountability to Canadians and enhances the effectiveness of monetary policy by increasing the public’s understanding of the economy and our actions.

 The process that the Bank of Canada follows to make its monetary policy decisions has evolved over time.
 This process is very information-intensive and collaborative, drawing on the expertise, judgment and analysis of many people.
 This article describes monetary policy decision making at the Bank, and discusses some common misconceptions about monetary policy and the process.

 This article outlines one of the Bank’s key approaches to dealing with the uncertainty that surrounds decisions on monetary policy: the consideration of a wide range of information from a variety of sources.
 More specifically, it describes the information and analysis that the monetary policy decision-makers—the Governing Council of the Bank of Canada—receive in the two or three weeks leading up to a decision on the setting of the policy rate—the target overnight interest rate.
 The article also describes how the Governing Council reaches this decision.